Things to do on the Isle of Harris

-There is no shortage of things to do on the Isle of Harris.
-The main attraction are the beaches, which are some of the very best in Scotland.
+The main attractions are the beaches, which are some of the very best in Scotland.
 Most beaches are close to the road and there are many places to stop and enjoy them.
 Next, would probably be the walking and outdoors, closely followed by boat trips and the general culture of the Hebrides.
 Below are quick links to the things to do.

-From Harris, its only a short trip north to get to the Isle of Lewis through the hills of Harris.
-Harris and Lewis are both joined at the head of Loch Seaforth and are not actually seperate islands.
+From Harris its only a short trip north to get to the Isle of Lewis through the hills of Harris.
+Harris and Lewis are both joined at the head of Loch Seaforth and are not actually separate islands.

-Also, its a short drive to get to the Isle of Scalpay, which lies to the East of Tarbert, the main village.
+Another excursion is that its only a short drive to get to the Isle of Scalpay.
+Scalpay lies to the East of Tarbert, the main village.
 Access to the island is over a very imposing bridge.
 The island has a shop and some good walks and, if you are interested in the culture of the islands, many residents still speak Gaelic.

-The final island that is in reach of Harris is the remote Isle of St. Kilda.
+How about a visit to remote island that is in reach of Harris, the Isle of St. Kilda.
 Boat trips on fast modern boats can be picked up in Leverborgh in the south of Harris.
 This is a full days trip and is well worth the cost and time spent on a boat, particularly if you like seascapes and wildlife.

 All in all, there are many things to do on the Isle of Harris, so give yourself enough time to enjoy them.